 The same can be said if the launching space you’re working with is relatively small.
 Your boat may end up hitting the dock, for example, if it’s windy.

-How will you be able to quickly react if you’re still in your car after backing the trailer?
+How will you be able to react quickly if you’re still in your car after backing the trailer?

 - Every time you launch a boat by yourself, your attention will be divided.
 You may leave your car’s door open as you hurry to correct your boat on the dock.

 The opposite is just as risky, as you can never say for certain that no one will come out of nowhere and ride your boat.

 - I can say the same when loading large boat on trailer.
 You don’t really need to take extra steps such as tying the boat to the dock.

 You just need to drive it up to the trailer, and assuming it’s configured correctly, the boat should self-center by itself.
 Having someone to secure it immediately with the winch strap is a god-send as shown in this video:

 Ultimately, this is why I always appreciate a good deckhand, pro or casual, since he or she always allows me to easily launch and retrieve a boat.
 It just means encountering far fewer problems.